Our Leadership

 President, Soprano 1

-I am a junior majoring in Psychology and Neuroscience.
-I am in a sorority called Theta Phi alpha sorority, I work at Shadyside Hospital and am an assistant researcher at a Psychology lab here at Pitt!
+I am a senior majoring in Psychology and Neuroscience.
+I am in a sorority called Theta Phi Alpha sorority, I work at Shadyside Hospital and am an assistant researcher at a Psychology lab here at Pitt!

 What TCE means to me?